Gobeyn/gobeyn-arch/README.md

 - Hyprland: See: ./hypr/.config/hypr/hypr-configs/hypr_general.conf and
     Hyprland documentation.
+- Video rendering, for instance in your browser.
 ### Direct paths in configurations

 Certain files, mainly `.css` files, need direct file paths and do not